 When he was 15 years old, Cohn opened, with his grandmother’s neighbor, a flea market booth where he resold his finds.
 Later, the summer between his junior and senior years of high school, he opened Dorcey’s, a brick-and-mortar vintage shop, with interior designer Kristie Herlong.

+The search for quality vintage in his past gave him a sharp eye for quality design, which led him to pursue a career in fashion design.
 Now he’s at Columbus College of Art & Design, making distinctively modern clothing designs — albeit designs that are intended to stand the test of time and reflect the quality of materials and the craftsmanship of vintage clothing.
+Although he departed Dorcey’s when he started school at Columbus College of Art & Design, Cohn has continued to keep an eye out for classic quality designs.
+Below, he shares some of his favorite antique finds of late.

 "This is a Victorian-era walnut wardrobe said to have come out of a mansion in Springfield, Ohio.
 I bought this at an estate sale last year in my hometown of Urbana, Ohio.
 I’ve always loved this period of furniture for its grandeur and the fantasy-like experience you have while using it as a utilitarian object."